serverless/dashboard/docs/faq.md

 ```text
 severless deploy --stage #included as environment
 ```

+## Logging in and signing up

-## I am not able to deploy or login to console from the CLI, how do I fix this?
+**I am not able to deploy or login to console from the CLI, how do I fix this?**

 You need to be on version 3.18+ to login and deploy.
 To check the version of your framework run.